KaylebJay/petz-1/petz/docs/add_petz.md

 #or leave 'default' for all the biomes:
 mouse_spawn_biome = default

-- If you want to spwan a herd add:
+- If you want to spawn a herd of mouses, i.e. 4, add:

 mouse_spawn_herd = 4